 Here are some tips to increase the odds that a high-stakes job interview goes well:

-“Nothing tastes as good as being fit feels” is a good mantra to run through in your mind over and over as you concentrate on taking in only enough calories to live, in order to get and stay fit.
+“Nothing tastes as good as being fit feels” is a good mantra to run through in your mind over and over as you concentrate on taking in only enough calories to live as they say Eat Right for Life, in order to get and stay fit.
 You should also exercise (see this post for details on how much) but controlling calorie intake is essential to get, and stay, in shape.